AdaCore/learn/content/labs/intro-to-ada/chapters/records.rst

 Inventory
 ---------

-In this exercise, you'll create a simplified inventory system for your store.
-The system will be used to enter items and keep track of your assets.
-These are your goals:
+**Goal**: create a simplified inventory system for a store to enter items and keep track of assets.

+**Steps**:

     #.
+Implement the :ada:`Inventory_Pkg` package.

+        #.
+Declare the :ada:`Item` record.

+        #.
+Declare the :ada:`Inventory` record.

+        #.
+Implement the :ada:`Init` function.

+        #.
+Implement the :ada:`Add` procedure.

+        #.
+Implement the :ada:`Display` procedure.

+**Requirements**:

-Create a record :ada:`Item` to collect information about products from
+    #.
+Record :ada:`Item` collects information about products from the store.

-   your store.
-To keep it simple, this record only contains the quantity and price of each item.
+        #.
+To keep it simple, this record only contains the quantity and price
+           of each item.

+        #.
 The record elements must be named :ada:`Quantity` and :ada:`Price`.

     #.
-Create a record :ada:`Inventory` to collect information about your
+Record :ada:`Inventory` collects information about the inventory.
-   inventory.
-In this case, we're only interested in the assets.

         #.
-Implement an :ada:`Init` function for the :ada:`Item` type to return an
-   initialized item.
-This function should also display the item name.
+We're only interested in the assets here.

     #.
-Implement a procedure :ada:`Add` to add an item to your inventory.
-   Since you're keeping track of the assets, you should accumulate the total amount of each item in this element.

-   - Hint: the code below doesn't have an :ada:`Init` subprogram for the :ada:`Inventory` type.
-In order for your system to have correct information about your assets, you should declare a default value.
-     Alternatively, you can implement an :ada:`Init` subprogram and make sure it is called in the :ada:`Check` procedure below.
+Function :ada:`Init` returns an initialized item (of :ada:`Item` type).

         #.
+This function must also display the item name.

+    #.
+Procedure :ada:`Add` adds an item to the inventory.

+        #.
+Since we want to keep track of the assets, the implementation must
+           accumulate the total amount of each item in this element.

+    #.
+Procedure :ada:`Display` displays information about the inventory.

+**Remarks**:

+    #.
+The code below doesn't have an :ada:`Init` subprogram for the
+       :ada:`Inventory` type.

-Implement a procedure :ada:`Display` to display information about the
+        #.
+In order for the system to have correct information about the
-   inventory.
+           assets, you should declare a default value.

+        #.
+Alternatively, you could implement an :ada:`Init` subprogram and
+           make sure it's called in the :ada:`Check` procedure below.

 .. code:: ada lab=Records.Inventory